Careers Department - Provider Access Statement

 In Sixth Form, girls are closely supported with the whole process of application preparation in Year 12 through to acceptance of a place in Year 13.
 The Careers course is delivered through PSCHE, assemblies and one off events with admissions tutors and other external speakers invited into school.
 All girls will receive an induction into the concept of university and the type of question they need to be asking themselves in terms of decision making.
 We run a Higher Education Evening for parents and pupils in Year 12 during which admissions tutors from a large number of distinguished institutions visit the school to answer girls’ and parents’ queries.
 Tutors attend from Oxford, Cambridge, King’s Imperial, LSE and UCL to name a few.

-For students planning to study Medicine we offer a tailored package of support via our MEDSOC which runs at lunchtimes once a week for Year 12 from January until the November of Year 13.
-Specialist advice is offered to these girls in terms of organising work experience, finalising university choices as well as understanding how to apply in the most strategic manner, playing to one’s strengths.
-In addition, we work closely with the Medic Portal and FastTrack Medical to provide as UCAT and BMAT preparation courses and an MMI workshop.
+For students planning to study Medicine, we offer a tailored package of support via our MEDSOC – runing at lunchtimes once a week for Year 12 from January until the November of Year 13.
+Specialist advice is offered to these girls in terms of organising work experience, finalising university choices, as well as understanding how to apply in the most strategic manner by playing to one’s strengths.
+In addition, we work closely with the Medic Portal and FastTrack Medical to provide UCAT and BMAT preparation courses and an MMI workshop.

-For those students planning to study in America we have a US Counsellor, Dr Jennie Sutton, who works closely with students and their families as they prepare their University Applications.
-Meetings are held both face to face in school but also via Skype to fit around the busy schedules held by CLSG students.
-Additionally, we offer students the chance to take an SAT test preparation course in Year 12,having taken a boot camp in the summer between Y11 and 12.
-This class is timetabled as an ‘extra’ subject option.
-In the last five years, students have won places at Brown, Boston University, Columbia, NYU, Princeton and Georgetown.
+For those students planning to study in America, we have a US Counsellor – Dr Jennie Sutton – who works closely with students and their families as they prepare their University Applications.
+Additionally, we offer students in year 12 a weekly meeting, timetabled as an ‘extra’ subject option, to prepare for US university applications.
+In the last five years, students have won places at Brown, Columbia, Georgetown, NYU, Princeton and the University of Chicago.
 We also support girls applying to Canada and elsewhere in the world.
 This year applications have included Toronto, McGill, Sciences Po and Bocconi.

 The Careers department organises half termly ‘Life after City’ career talks for Year 9 to Year 13 through PSCHE.
 There are normally three speakers per session and they are selected with contrast in mind so that students are able to tailor a programme of talks which suits their personal interests.

 The department runs a biennial Careers Convention held for Year 9 and above, at which girls are able to speak to employers from a wide range of careers, as well as network for work experience opportunities.
-There is an active Careers Committee formed of Year 12 girls which offers them the opportunity to gain first-hand experience with regards to events planning and organisation both for CLSG students and parents as well for those in our partner schools.
+There is an active Careers Committee formed of Year 12 girls, offering them the opportunity to gain first-hand experience in events planning and organisation, both for CLSG students and parents as well as for those in our partner schools.

-In addition to advice offered in school, the girls have access to our independent partner Careers Advisor from Prospects, Melrose Gray who is scheduled to see girls one-to-one in Year 9 and again in Year 11 but who is also available to Year 7 and 8 should any girl wish to access her impartial advice.
+In addition to advice offered in school, the girls have access to our independent partner Careers Advisor from Prospects – Melrose Gray – who is scheduled to see girls one-to-one in Year 9 and again in Year 11.
+She is also available to Year 7 and 8, should any girl wish to access her impartial advice.

-All Year 11 girls undertake work experience after their GCSEs, and the Careers department offers assistance with the drawing up of CVS and Cover letters in preparation for this.
-We encourage girls to find their own placements but assist with contacts when required.
+All Year 11 girls undertake work experience after their GCSEs, and the Careers department offers assistance with drawing up CVS and Cover letters in preparation for this.
+We encourage girls to find their own placements, but assist with contacts when required.